Liu Jianye: Manager career

 On 10 March 2025, Liu was appointed as the head coach of China League One club Jiangxi Dingnan United.
+On 13 December 2025, the club annouanced Liu's departure at the end of 2025 season.

+On 14 December 2025, Liu was appointed as the head coach of Chinese Super League club Chongqing Tonglianglong.

 International career

 Liu made his debut for the China national team on 18 July 2009 in a 3-1 win against Palestine.
 He soon was called up to the squad that won the 2010 East Asian Football Championship before he was called up to China's squad for the 2011 AFC Asian Cup in December 2010.

 Career statistics

 Statistics accurate as of match played 31 December 2020.